arnavdev04/cse15l-lab-reports/lab-report-1.md

     ```
      *  The working directory before the command is `~/lecture1/messages`.
      *  When we used `ls` command with `es-mx.txt`, which is a file present inside the `~/lecture1/messages` directory, it displayed the file's name, i.e.,`es-mx.txt`.
      *  In this case, since we gave the command a name of a file as an argument, it resolves the path to find the absolute address of the file which in this case is `~/lecture1/messages/es-mx.txt` and lists the names of its contents.
-Since a file can only contain itself, i.e, a singular name, the `ls` command only displayed the name of the file it was given the argument as.
+Since a file can only contain itself, i.e, a singular name, the `ls` command only display the name of the file it was given the argument as.
      *  This output is not an error.

 <br/><br/>